refgenie/refgenomes.databio.org/README.md

 ## Step 3.
 Archive assets

 Assets are built locally now, but to serve them, we must archive them using `refgenieserver`.
 The general command is `refgenieserver archive -c <path/to/genomes.yaml>`.
 Since the archive process is generally lengthy, it makes sense to submit this job to the cluster.
 We can use looper to that.
+To start over completely, remove the archive file with: `rm config/refgenie_config_archive.yaml`

 ```
 ba
-looper run asset_pep/refgenieserver_archive_cfg.yaml -p local --sel-attr asset --sel-incl fasta --limit 2
+looper run asset_pep/refgenieserver_archive_cfg.yaml -p local --sel-attr asset --sel-incl fasta --limit 1
 looper run asset_pep/refgenieserver_archive_cfg.yaml -p slurm --sel-attr asset --sel-incl fasta
 ```

 Check progress with:

 ```
-ll ../genomes/archive/*/*/*/_refgenie_build/*.flag
+grep Wait ../genomes/archive_logs/submission/*.log
-cat ../genomes/archive_logs/submission/*.log
+grep Error ../genomes/archive_logs/submission/*.log
 cat ../genomes/archive_logs/submission/*.log
 ```